Tyler Bud Bezold, Luna, Bud Lemley, Lisa Lemley Bezold, Abby Bezold, Clementine, Kelle Lemley, Dave Bezold, Katie Lemley - 2009

 Who We Are

 Ralph Lemley (Bud) graduated from Georgetown University in 1965 with a degree in economics and began his business career that year in the operations department of Wayne Hummer & Co., a NYSE-member firm located in Chicago.
 After becoming a registered representative in 1967, he handled individuals' accounts and established the firm's bond department.
 In 1971, he interrupted his securities career to own and operate a small dairy farm in Wisconsin and publish a weekly newspaper.
 Upon returning to Wayne Hummer & Co., in 1977, he again handled individuals' accounts, while also reorganizing the firm's stock trading department and creating what is now a $1 billion plus management company/ mutual fund complex.
 He became a partner of the firm in 1981.
 In April, 1983, he resigned his partnership to join The Chicago Corporation, as a Senior Vice-President and began formal publication of the Lemley Letter.
 In 1984, Bud, Kathy, and Don started Ralph J. Lemley Management Co., and in October, 1986, they left Chicago Corp. and established Ralph J. Lemley & Co.
-In April, 1988, the name of the companies were changed to Lemley Yarling Management Co., and Lemley, Yarling & Co.
+In April, 1988, the name of the companies were changed to Lemley Yarling Management Co, and Lemley Yarling & Co.

-Donald Yarling (Don) was a founding owner of Lemley Yarling & Co. and an integral part of the firm from 1986 until his death from AIDS in April 1994.
+Donald Yarling (Don) was a founding owner of Lemley Yarling & Co and an integral part of the firm from 1986 until his death from AIDS in April 1994.
 Don attended the University of Missouri until 1972 and graduated from the University of Illinois in 1974.
 He began his securities career at the Chicago firm of Blunt Ellis & Simmons Inc. the following year.
 After joining Wayne Hummer & Co. in 1977, he worked in the operations department until 1981, when he joined Bud to create the Wayne Hummer Money Fund.
 As portfolio manager, he was responsible for credit analysis and trading strategy.
 Under their management, the fund received an AAA rating from the Standard & Poor's Corp.
 In 1983, Don became manager of Wayne Hummer's bond department.
 He joined The Chicago Corp. as Vice-President in May, 1984, and established a private investors' fixed income unit.
 Don joined Bud and Kathy in founding Lemley Yarling & Co. in 1986.

 Kathryn Lemley (Katie) graduated from Georgetown University in 1966 and earned a MSN from Loyola University in 1983, and a Ph.D. in Nursing Science from the University of Illinois at Chicago in 1999.
 She is a consultant for Lemley Yarling Management Co.